stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-  Mr. Ward returned from the business section at about quarter past six; and not finding his wife downstairs, was told by the frightened servants that she was probably watching at Charles&rsquo;s door, from which the sounds had been far stranger than ever before.
+  Mr. Ward returned from the business section at about quarter past six; and not finding his wife downstairs, was told by the frightened servants that she was probably watching at Charles's door, from which the sounds had been far stranger than ever before.
 Mounting the stairs at once, he saw Mrs. Ward stretched at full length on the floor of the corridor outside the laboratory; and realising that she had fainted, hastened to fetch a glass of water from a set bowl in a neighbouring alcove.
 Dashing the cold fluid in her face, he was heartened to observe an